-SMARTER EU Project
+SMARTER Project at a glance

 ICAR is among the 27 Partners of the SMARTER EU Project collaborating to develop and deploy innovative strategies to improve Resilience and Efficiency (R&E) related traits in sheep and goats.
 The project also involves the support by 30 national and international stakeholders, providing a multi-actor approach between academic and key European stakeholders, including 13 non-academic partners and various other stakeholders gathered in the stakeholder platform.